 Chambers Diversity Seminar, Guatemala

-We are delighted to announce details of our upcoming Chambers Diversity Summit, in association with Pacheco Coto and Sánchez DeVanny.
+Thank you to those that attended the Chambers Diversity Summit, in association with Pacheco Coto and Sánchez DeVanny.

 Date: Monday, September 11, 2017

 9 Calle Poniente,

 - Practices for creating a more inclusive environment

 - The commercial benefits of a more inclusive and diverse environment